webix-hub/docs/data/helpers/data_drivers.md

 ###JSON

-You can redefine which object propery stores sub-items ( used for hierarchical dataset, like one for tree, treegrid, grouplist etc. )
+You can redefine which object property stores sub-items ( used for hierarchical dataset, like one for tree, treegrid, grouplist etc. )

 ~~~js
 webix.DataDriver.json.child = "data";